Esbats

 For Snow Moon Water:

-Prepare your Snow Moon water by filling a clean jar with fresh water and a small portion of rubbing alcohol (about a 5:1 ratio), then add either protective evergreens (like cedar, pine, or juniper) or clarity herbs (like rosemary or bay) directly into the jar for energetic correspondence.
+Prepare your Snow Moon water by filling a clean jar with fresh water and a small portion of isopropyl alcohol (about a 5:1 ratio), then add either protective evergreens (like cedar, pine, or juniper) or clarity herbs (like rosemary or bay) directly into the jar for energetic correspondence.
+Set the jar beneath the full Moon’s light and allow it to charge across the peak window (ideally three nights), bringing it indoors or covering it during the day to protect it from sunlight, and returning it to the Moon each night.
+Once fully charged, use your Moon water for cleansing sprays, threshold washes, warding your ritual space, or anointing tools throughout the winter months.
+Do not consume.

 What to Avoid Under the Snow Moon

-1. Avoid overcommitting to “spring you”: this Moon builds foundations, not distant or false fantasies.
+• Avoid overcommitting to “spring you”: This Moon builds foundations, not distant or false fantasies.

 Read More